MattechLab/monalisa/docs/rst/2-3-4_binning_cardiac.rst

                                               imNav   );

    You should then see the graphical frequency selector appear.
-In the left pannel is the frequency spectrum of the reference signal displayed, and the right pannel is the reference signal displayed.
+In the left panel is the frequency spectrum of the reference signal displayed, and the right panel is the reference signal displayed.
-   On the left pannel, in the upper line of buttons, press the more right button the stretch the frequency axis to the right until you see a similar picture like the following.
+   On the left panel, in the upper line of buttons, press the more right button the stretch the frequency axis to the right until you see a similar picture like the following.

    .. image:: ../images/cardiac_binning/cardiac_binning_07.png